anibc/PlainDex/README.md

 # PlainDex
-A simple plaintext encrypted outliner for android
+A simple encrypted outliner for android